 That said, more and more consumers are aware of global warming effects.
 Some have been affected by extreme changes in climate.
 We, therefore, expect more consumers to demand hemp straws in the future.

 The legalization of the 2018 Hemp Farm Bill has opened a new chapter of hemp products.
 However, it takes time to implement a new bill.
-We expect that in the future, the biodegradable hemp straws will take over petroleum-based straws.
+We expect that biodegradable hemp straws will take over petroleum-based straws.
 Stay tuned for more information on Hemp drinking Starws.

 Here are some interesting statistics.
 In the U.S. alone, people use about 500 million plastic straws every day.
 It’s estimated that 8.3 billion plastic straws are populating the world’s oceans.
 From these statistics, you can see how much of an environmental menace, single-use plastic straws have become.
 Since plastic takes thousands of years [...]

-Plastic is the single greatest contributor to the water pollution crisis to date.
-Regular, petroleum-based plastic takes 500 to 1,000 years to degrade and less than 9% of the plastic that has become waste never even made it to the recycle bin – that leaves us with about 6.3 billion tons of plastic waste floating around [...]
+Plastic is the most significant contributor to the water pollution crisis water pollution crisis to date.
+Regular, petroleum-based plastic takes 500 to 1,000 years to degrade, and less than 9% of the plastic that has become waste never even made it to the recycle bin – that leaves us with about 6.3 billion tons of plastic [...]